tjmahr/retrace/vignettes/final_project.md

 Tristan Mahr, December 18, 2014

 **Note**: I originally developed this R package and wrote this report as a final project in a psychology course on parallel distributed processing.
+In its current form, circa Sept 2015, this implementation is too slow for serious modeling.

 Abstract
 --------